Learn how easy it is to make the best french crepes! Light and soft with a crisp edge and buttery texture, they can be served sweet or savory.

 - Finish – Add the flour (and any optional flavorings) and pulse for an additional 10 seconds, or until any large dry clumps are gone.
 Scrape down the sides of the blender as needed.

-- Chill the batter – Place the crepe batter in the fridge to chill for at least 30 minutes– or up to overnight.
-Chilling the batter helps absorb extra water so the crepes are thin and crisp– don’t skip this step!
+- Chill the batter – Place the crêpe batter in the fridge to chill for at least 30 minutes– or up to overnight.
+Chilling the batter helps absorb extra water, so the crêpes are thin and crisp– don’t skip this step!

-- Cook crepes – Heat a large (8”) nonstick skillet over medium-low heat.
+- Cook crêpes – Heat a large (8”) nonstick skillet over medium-low heat.
 When the pan is just warm, add about ½ teaspoon of butter to the skillet.
 You want just enough butter to melt and coat the skillet evenly.
 When the butter has melted, pour ¼ cup of batter into the center of the pan.
-As you pour the batter, tilt the pan into a circle– this will help the crepe batter spread into an even circle.
+As you pour the batter, tilt the pan into a circle– this will help the crêpe batter spread into an even circle.
 If you can’t get the hang of tilting the pan, don’t worry!
-Just pour the batter into a circle and shake the pan gently to spread the batter into a thin layer– they won’t be as perfectly round but the crepes will still be delicious.
-Cook for 1-2 minutes, or until the crepe is golden brown around the edges and on the bottom side.
+Just pour the batter into a circle and shake the pan gently to spread the batter into a thin layer– they won’t be as perfectly round, but the crêpes will still be delicious.
+Cook for 1–2 minutes, or until the crêpe is golden brown around the edges and on the bottom side.
 Then flip the crepe and cook for an additional 1-2 minutes.

 Expert tips for success